irreverentbits/IBSimpleLayout/README.md

 view1.pushPins(zeroMarginPins)
 view2.pushPins(zeroMarginPins)

-// Later, after a user action, we can change the views to have margins within their parent view view1.updatePins(standardMarginPins) view2.updatePins(standardMarginPins)
+// Later, perhaps after a user action, we can change the views to have margins within their parent view view1.updatePins(standardMarginPins) view2.updatePins(standardMarginPins)
 ```